neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         onto the section stack (makes it the currently accessed section, readable via ``h.cas()``), and returns the position (ranging from 0 to 1) of the POINT_PROCESS instance.
         The section stack should be popped when the section is no longer needed.
-        Note that the braces are necessary if the statement is typed at the top level since the section stack is automatically popped when waiting for user input.

     .. seealso::
         :func:`pop_section`,